RivMt/BlackScreen/README.md

 Make screen fully black

-This app makes your smartphone's display until you touch the screen again.
+This app makes your smartphone's display clearly black until you touch the screen again.